-Rockford ends up regretting allowing an eccentric hippie woman to use his address temporarily, when her ex-boss sends a pair of thugs after her to retrieve some money he put in her care.
+Rockford ends up regretting allowing an eccentric hippie woman to use his address temporarily, when her ex-boss sends a pair of thugs to retrieve money he put in her care.

 Did You Know?

-Unknown to many viewers today (especially those not from the Los Angeles area) was the Source Family, who were a cult in the Los Angeles area - initially known for their vegetarian restaurant (all members' names end with 'Aquarius', such as the actor in this episode, Aesop Aquarian
+Unknown to many viewers now (especially those not from the Los Angeles area) was the Source Family, a cult in the Los Angeles area - initially known for their vegetarian restaurant (all members' names end with 'Aquarius', such as the actor in this episode, Aesop Aquarian

 ).
 Much of the material of this episode is partially based on them.
-Additionally, Mr Aquarian, himself has stated he was also a member of the Family (aka the Manson cult.
-Many young people at this time and esp.
-In this area where looking for 'meaning in life', i.e., 'peace and love', and though he was associated with these 2 groups, Mr Aquarian did not take part in any of the heinous crimes the latter was known for).
+Additionally, Mr Aquarian, himself has stated he was also a member of the Family (aka the Manson cult).
+Many young people at this time and especially in this area were looking for the 'meaning in life', i.e., 'peace and love', and though he was associated with these two groups, Mr Aquarian did not take part in any of the heinous crimes the latter was known for.
 See more